clhenrick/clhenrick.io/content/blog/2024-08-01-color-manipulation-with-oklch/index.md

 {{ lineChartFigure('_includes/components/lineChartHue.njk', 'Change in Hue: Oranges', 'TODO: caption') }}

-What's interesting to me about the above charts is that it shows the following about the oranges color scheme:
+The three charts convey the following about the Color Brewer oranges color scheme:

 - Lightness steadily declines by about 5-8% until the last swatch where it declines significantly by about 20%.
 - Chroma increases steadily by about 0.04 for each swatch until the last swatch where it takes a significant dive by roughly 0.7.
 - Hue doesn't remain static, it changes slightly for each of color scheme's swatches with the exception of the last two swatches.

 It's almost as if the colors in these swatches had a human touch applied to them...
+(Sarcasm intended, these color schemes were created by hand AFAIK!)

 To get a better idea of how the lightness, chroma, and hue values change for commonly used data visualization color palettes it would be useful to run this analysis on every palette we could get our hands on.
-That's a bit beyond the scope of this particular blog post, but I think it would be an worthwhile endeavor if we are serious about coming up with an automated method for creating color palettes.
-If doing this I might start with doing a gridded or faceted, small multiples plot of each color, and then maybe looking at some statistics on the data.
-Someone smarter then me might even be able to use machine learning with the input data.
+That's a bit beyond the scope of this particular blog post, but I think it would be an worthwhile endeavor if we are serious about coming up with an automated method for creating sequential color scheme palettes for use in data visualization.

+If doing this I might start with doing a gridded or faceted, small multiples plot of each color as well as running some statistics on the data.
+Someone smarter then me might even be able to use machine learning with the data to come up with a way to predict what additional colors would be ideal given an input or starting color.

 That being said, my goal here is more or less to see if we can get "good enough" results using heuristics in a programmatic way.
 Doing this analysis certainly helps refine the approach from naively increasing lightness and chroma while keeping the hue a static value.

+Other questions I'm curious to answer:

-What about a multi-hue color scheme?
+- What about multi-hue color schemes?
 How might that type of color scheme's heuristics differ from a single hue?
+- Ditto for diverging color schemes where a neutral middle color is used and two opposing colors such as red and blue gradually get darker and more saturated when moving away from the middle color
+- Could we use the "cool" and "warm" properties of hues in the color wheel to get a sense of how to shift our colors when making them darker?

 The following graphics come from the Observable Notebook ["Color palette analysis using OKLCH"][notebook-color-analysis].